Rogelio Manzo | „Corporeal and Incorporeal Structures“

 The exhibition is supported by Stiftung Kunstfonds and the German Federal Government Commissioner for Culture and the Media.

-Although Manzo has been developing his technique and exploring portraiture for about 15 years now, -he „will never stop exploring portraiture“, as he ensures us- he has been working on other subjects and areas that interest him, “I´m a pragmatic artist, I´m always curios of finding new ways in trying to make sense of my reality“ he states.
-Manzo’s brush with architecture inadvertently yielded his unusual choice of materials -resin panels designed for use as interior wall treatments, as well as metal panels (copper, aluminum, stain-less steel), synthetic paper, fabrics, resin, etc; and also traditional materials like paper and canvas and metals like bronze, copper and aluminum he uses in sculpture-.
-He likes to play with different techniques and art types, to make them work together like edging, screen-printing, oil painting, image transfers, stitching, ceramics a sculpture, video and art installation, etc. He produces an assemblage of multidisciplinary techniques that transcend typical visuals trying to find new ways of visual deciphering.
+Although Manzo has been developing his technique and exploring portraiture for about 15 years now, he „will never stop exploring portraiture“, as he ensures us.
+He has been working on other subjects and areas that interest him: „I´m a pragmatic artist, I´m always curios of finding new ways in trying to make sense of my reality“ he states.
+Manzo’s brush with architecture inadvertently yielded his unusual choice of materials: resin panels designed for use as interior wall treatments, as well as metal panels (copper, aluminum, stainless steel), synthetic paper, fabrics, resin, etc; and also traditional materials like paper and canvas and metals like bronze, copper and aluminum he uses in sculpture.
+He likes to play with different techniques and art types, to make them work together like edging, screen-printing, oil painting, image transfers, stitching, ceramics, video and art installation, etc. He produces an assemblage of multidisciplinary techniques that transcend typical visuals trying to find new ways of visual deciphering.

-Manzo’s work is shown throughout USA, Mexico and Europe, at solo and group shows in commercial galleries, international art fairs and museums, most notably at The Museum of Modern Art in Mexico City.
-And his work has been included in important private collections throughout like The Karen and Robert Duncan Art Collection and of El Museo de La Cancilleria, Mexico City.
+Manzo’s work is shown throughout USA, Mexico and Europe, at solo and group shows in galleries, international art fairs and museums, most notably at the Museum of Modern Art in Mexico City.
+His work is part of important private collections like The Karen and Robert Duncan Art Collection and of El Museo de La Cancilleria, Mexico City.